-- 1. Interpret and critically evaluate the literary and cultural production of a range of literary works from around the world and explore their significance within various global contexts with attention to the legacy of imperialism and colonization. - 2.
-Demonstrate knowledge of the socio-historical frameworks, including settler-colonial, racial, and heteropatriarchal power structures, in which selected works of World Literature have been produced, circulated, and read. - 3.
-Connect the formal and expressive features of literary texts to different social, political and economic movements in national, transnational, postcolonial, and diasporic contexts. - 4.
-Compose essays and oral responses with a degree of historical awareness, self-reflection, analytical rigor, and imagination. - 5.
-Prepare for and participate in class discussion and seminar groups with content designed to add to the collective understanding up texts and issues. - 6.
-Compose essays that conform to accepted practices for conducting research and presenting evidence while also striving to be insightful, original, and creative. - 7.
+- 1. Interpret and critically evaluate the literary and cultural production of a range of literary works from around the world and explore their significance within various global contexts with attention to placemaking, cultural memory, identity formation, Indigenization, and decolonization. - 2.
+Develop knowledge of specific literary movements, trends, and genres against the backdrop of the history of colonization, imperialism, and globalization. - 3.
+Connect the formal and expressive features of literary texts to different social, political, and economic movements in Indigenous, national, diasporic, and transnational contexts. - 4.
+Analyse settler-colonial, racial, and heteropatriarchal power structures as both sustained and critiqued by literary studies and criticism. - 5.
+Compose essays and oral responses with a degree of historical awareness, self-reflection, analytical rigour, and imagination. - 6.
+Prepare for and participate in class discussion and seminar groups with contributions that add to the collective understanding of texts and issues. - 7.
+Compose essays that conform to accepted practices for conducting research and presenting evidence while also striving to be insightful, original, and creative. - 8.
 Recognize that learning is a communal experience that includes self-reflexivity about one's positionality, lived experiences, and communal/social responsibilities.